snarfed/granary/README.md

   * Include microformats2 `u-photo`, `u-video`, and `u-audio` classes more often and consistently.
 * Atom:
   * Add `atom_to_activities()` for converting full feed documents.
+  * Add to REST API and web UI.
 * JSON Feed:
   * Fix bug that omitted title in some cases ([#122](https://github.com/snarfed/granary/issues/122)).